Orkney tunnel

+History

 The tunnel, if constructed, is assumed to make landfall on South Ronaldsay.
 In 2005, the tunnel was discussed, and then a total bill of £100 million was mentioned.
 There has not been so much discussion after 2005.

 There are also suggested plans to connect Orkney Mainland to Shapinsay.

+The Orkney Islands have been an important base for receiving and processing crude oil and natural gas from the North Sea, through the Flotta oil terminal, located in Scapa Flow.

-With recent developments of the renewables industry in the Pentland Firth, the idea of a tunnel has lost ground, though there have been discussions of the construction of a bridge over the top of a Pentland Tidal Array.
+However, with the depletion of oil reserves and the developments of the tidal power in the Pentland Firth in 2017 (hosting the MeyGen project), the idea of a tunnel has lost ground, though there have been discussions of the construction of a bridge over the top of a Pentland Tidal Array.